verri/spea2/readme.md

 };
 ```

 This problem describes a two-objectives knapsack problem.
-We chose std::mt19937 the random number
+We chose std::mt19937 as the random number
 engine.
 The genotype representation is a sequence of boolean values where each value indicates
-whether an items is in the bag or not.
+whether an item is in the bag or not.
 Our problem instance stores:

 - `knapsack::values`: The values of each item for each objective.
 - `knapsack::weights`:  The weight of each item.